Welcome frustrated cat lovers! Skye Blake here, reporting on useful ways to get rid of nasty fleas on your otherwise happy, healthy cat!

 Other products are available that many people feel are easier to deal with and safer for their cats.

-There are some flea powders available but are mostly used on dogs and in the house (carpets and floors).
+There are some flea powders available but are mostly for dogs and in the house (carpets and floors).

-Powders are not recommended to use on cats since they’re messy (think clouds of baby powder), only effective while on the cat, rub off quickly and are swallowed during grooming.
+Powders are not recommended for use on cats since they’re messy (think clouds of baby powder).

 It’s claimed that powders in large amounts can cause breathing problems in cats.